wp-plugins/w4-post-list/readme.txt

 == Installation ==
 1. Upload zip to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Find W4 post list menu under Posts Menu.
+Add and manage post list from there.
+4. User shortcode [postlist] with id, or copy shortcode from the post list options page.

 == Frequently Asked Questions ==
 = Can i show post from any category ? =